wdporter/i-am-that-vuepress/5-what-is-born-must-die/readme.md

 **M:** Life remains.
 Consciousness needs a vehicle and an instrument for its manifestation.
 When life produces another body, another knower comes into being.

-**Q:** Is there a causal link between the successive bodyknowers, or body-minds?
+**Q:** Is there a causal link between the successive body-knowers, or body-minds?

 **M:** Yes, there is something that may be called the memory body, or causal body, a record of all that was thought, wanted and done.
 It is like a cloud of images held together.